Bill Young (Florida politician): 2000s

 In 2005, Young received 3,570 earmark requests from members of Congress, because it was his last year as chairman of the committee.
 He believed that requests for earmarks should not be publicly disclosed.
 In March 2006, Young spokesman Harry Glenn said "This has been the policy of the committee for years.
 It's internal correspondence from one member to another."
-From 2007–2008, $167 million in earmarked funds came to the Tampa Bay Area.
+From 2007 to 2008, $167 million in earmarked funds came to the Tampa Bay Area.

 At the State of the Union Address on January 31, 2006, authorities expressly prohibited the display of political ideology on clothing in the U.S. Capitol.
 Young's wife was asked to leave shortly after anti-war activist Cindy Sheehan was ejected for wearing an anti-war T-shirt.
 Beverly Young's T-shirt stated: "Support the Troops — Defending Our Freedom."
 She argued with Capitol Hill Police officers in the hallway outside the House chamber.
 "They said I was protesting," she told the St. Petersburg Times.
 "I said, 'Read my shirt, it is not a protest.'
 They said, 'We consider that a protest.'
 I said, 'Then you are an idiot.'"
 Young was angry about the way his wife was treated.
 "Because she had on a shirt that someone didn't like that said support our troops, she was kicked out of this gallery," Young said on the House floor the following day, holding up the gray shirt.
 "Shame, shame," he said.
 Capitol Police Chief Terrance Gainer apologized in a statement late that same day.
 Young said he was not necessarily satisfied.
 "My wife was humiliated," he told reporters.
 He suggested that "sensitivity training" might be in order for the Capitol Police.

 On September 29, 2008, Young voted against the Emergency Economic Stabilization Act of 2008.

 Young supported over $70 million in combined earmarks to two companies that employed his sons, both before and after they were employees.
 Young's son, Patrick, was hired by defense contractor SAIC when the company received earmarks requested by Young.

 In 2009 Young signed a pledge sponsored by Americans for Prosperity promising to vote against any Global Warming legislation that would raise taxes.

 In 2011, Young resisted a request by the Pentagon to transfer $863 million in funds from Humvee production to intelligence, surveillance and reconnaissance for the conflict in Afghanistan.
 AM General, which makes the Humvee, has been a contributor to Young's campaigns.
 Young denied that his actions "put American lives at risk", pointing to an urgent Marine Corps request to improve crew protection on existing Humvees as reason enough to preserve some funding for additional vehicles beyond armed forces requirements.
 Nonetheless, Young's committee approved $613 million of the Humvee funds to buy equipment for Afghanistan.